iexel/fontus/README.md

 On the server side, most of the Java exceptions (including business exceptions and user input validation exceptions) are handled with Spring MVC (the `@ExceptionHandler` annotation).
 The errors and exceptions that cannot be handled with Spring MVC are handled the JSP/Java EE way: with the mapping in the `web.xml` file.

 If an error happens while the web server is processing a request that should return a complete HTML page, the user is redirected to an error page.
-If an error happens while an AJAX requests is processed, the server returns JSON that describes the error.
+If an error happens while an AJAX request is processed, the server returns JSON that describes the error.
 On the client side, depending on the severity of the error, the error is either processed centrally (and the user is shown a dedicated error page) or locally (the user is shown an error message but stays on the current page).

 “Session has expired” errors result in redirecting to the login page.